to3b/to3b.github.io/about.md

 ### More Information

-My name is Toby, I am self-titled 'Cyber Security Researcher' and a future IT and Cyber Security student.
+My name is Toby, I am researching and sharing information about current Cyber Security and IT related news/information.

 ### Contact me